telus/tds-core/guide/CONTRIBUTING.md

 * Does the component satisfy an immediate and ongoing outcome for multiple teams?
 * Does the component comply with TELUS branding guidelines? <!-- TODO add link -->

 We would appreciate your patience during this process.
-Once a cataloguing system has been released, there will be opportunities to self-govern your own components. learn more by reading our [roadmap](ROADMAP.md).
+Once a cataloguing system has been released, there will be opportunities to self-govern your own components.
+Learn more by reading our [roadmap](ROADMAP.md).

 When in doubt, feel free to [reach out to us](SUPPORT.md).

-## Contribution process (TDS Core) {#process}
+## Contribution process {#process}

 ### 1. Submit an issue {#1-submit-issue}